Skip to content (press enter)

 3. Call the Legislative Hotline at any time during session at 1-800-562-6000 to leave a voice message for your Representative and Senator in support of our bills.

-4. Follow Surfrider Washington's social media and keep an eye on our newsletter for action alerts about other ways you can stop plastic pollution at its source.
+4. Follow Surfrider Washington's social media and keep an eye on our newsletter for action alerts about other ways you can support coastal conservation.

 Support Extended Producer Responsibility in WA

 Last year the ReWRAP Act failed to pass, but this year we are reintroducing similar legislation thanks to our bill's sponsor and champion, Rep. Liz Berry.
-The new Washington Recycling Reform Act will be very similar to the ReWRAP Act and, if passed, will overhaul Washington's recycling system:
+The new Recycling Reform Act (SB 5872 / HB 1150) would modernize our recycling system in Washington.
+It would create a producer responsibility program in which manufacturers and brands come together to reduce unnecessary packaging and paper, fund statewide recycling services, and ensure that materials are actually recycled.
+Specific incentives are built in to reduce plastic packaging.

 • Incentivize producers to make reusable, recyclable, or compostable packaging